Great Divergence: The Catholic Church's Prohibition of Cousin Marriage

-Anthropologist Joseph Henrich argues in his book The WEIRDest People in the World (where "WEIRD" is an acronym and the "I" stands for "industrialized") that the Catholic Church's increasingly strict, and increasingly harshly enforced, prohibition of cousin marriage in the Middle Ages (until the Fourth Council of the Lateran in 1215 began to loosen the Church's rules) forced people to move around extensively to find mates.
+Anthropologist Joseph Henrich argues in his book The WEIRDest People in the World (where "WEIRD" is an acronym and the "I" stands for "industrialized") that the Catholic Church's increasingly strict, and increasingly harshly enforced, prohibition of cousin marriage in the Middle Ages (until the Fourth Council of the Lateran in 1215 began to loosen the Church's rules) forced Western Europeans during the Middle Ages to move around extensively to find mates.
 According to Henrich, this religious restriction meant people had to marry strangers and move away from their kin.
-As kinship networks in Western Europe began to dissolve under relentless religious pressure, new voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities) instead of blood relationships grew as replacements.
-The growth of these new institutions caused the Urban, Commercial and Legal revolutions of the High Middle Ages, provided a colossal market for mass produced books when the printing press appeared in the 15th century, and created the necessary cultural scaffolding for the even more transformative Scientific and Industrial revolutions.
+As kinship networks in Western Europe began to dissolve under this relentless religious pressure from the Church, new voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities) instead of blood or familial relationships grew as replacements.
+The growth of these new institutions caused the Urban, Commercial and Legal revolutions of the High Middle Ages, provided a colossal market for mass-produced books when the printing press appeared in the 15th century, and created the cultural scaffolding for the Scientific Revolution.
+The historian and philosopher of technology Lewis Mumford similarly argues for the medieval origins of the Industrial Revolution, writing that while "[p]opular historians usually date the great transformation in modern industry from Watt's supposed invention of the steam engine...the fact is that in Western Europe the machine had been developing steadily for at least seven centuries before the dramatic changes that accompanied the "industrial revolution" took place."